baperrou/WooBookings-Recurring-Booking/readme.txt

 == Changelog ==

 For more information, see [Releases](http://xxx/category/releases/).
+TBD